L&D employees using an LMS integration

 Unfortunately, onboarding is often given low priority or partially neglected during the hiring process.
 However, merging your hiring and onboarding processes can lead to a more seamless transition that adequately sets new hires up for success and boosts your long-term retention rates.

-This strategy goes beyond the first few weeks of hiring a new employee.
-It is a continuous process focused on ensuring the recruit knows how to handle the ropes properly.
+Successful onboarding strategies go beyond the first few weeks of hiring a new employee.
+It is a continuous process focused on ensuring the recruit knows the ins and outs of your company and their role within it.

 What's an onboarding strategy?

-An onboarding strategy is a long-term plan geared towards ensuring the new employee transition smoothly into the company.
+An onboarding strategy is a long-term plan that aims to ensure a new employee transitions smoothly into the company.
 It encompasses all the activities from orientation to various training and other developmental activities that ensure the new hire gets accustomed to the company's culture.

 A new hire onboarding strategy should achieve the following: